Rasathi Varum Naal: Plot

 Radha (Kasthuri) lives a luxurious life with her widower father Rajasekhar (Nassar) in a palace.
 She will marry the Inspector of Police Vijay (Nizhalgal Ravi) after finishing her studies.
-During a college tour in Pachaimalai Hills, Radha is saved from a near-drowning by her college mates.
-She then finds a pendant in her pocket and she brings it at home.
+During a college tour in Pachaimalai Hills, Radha is saved from a near-drowning experience by her college mates.
+She then finds a pendant in her pocket and she brings it home.

-Radha starts to have creepy nightmares in the night, and her pet dog died in a mysterious way.
+Radha starts to have creepy nightmares in the night, and her pet dog dies in a mysterious way.
 One night, a spirit flees from the pendant and it enters into Radha's body.
-The possessed spirit of the girl-victim Rasathi (Balambika) wants to take revenge for a gang-rape what had happened 19 years ago; the tormentors were Rajasekhar and his three friends Gowri (Radha Ravi), Kabali (Thyagu) and Rajeshkumar (Rajeshkumar).
+The possessed spirit of the girl-victim Rasathi (Balambika) wants to take revenge for a gang-rape that happened 19 years ago; the tormentors were Rajasekhar and his three friends Gowri (Radha Ravi), Kabali (Thyagu) and Rajeshkumar (Rajeshkumar).
 The possessed Radha mercilessly kills Rajasekhar's friends one by one.
 Vijay, who is in charge of the case, finds out that Radha is the killer.
 What transpires next forms the rest of the story.